OliverCadman/dept_ci_ms4/TESTING.md

     * The card displaying the tier that the user is not currently subscribed to features a button, which redirects the user to a Stripe customer portal, to manage their subscription.
     * The website's dashboard also features a navigation link which reads 'Manage My Subscription', so they can visit the Subscription page from multiple points of the website.

+10. To be able to browse the Tier Two 'Find a Job' page without subscribing, so I can determine whether subscribing to a Tier Two service is worth the money.
+    * Tier One members may browse the Tier Two page with no restrictions.
+    * If a Tier One member likes the look of the page and would like to get involved by clicking on a button to 'Post a Job' or 'Send an Offer', they are presented with an alert that they need Tier Two access to use that service.
+    * The alert modal window features a button inviting the user to subscribe to the Tier Two service, and reap the benefits of being a Tier Two member.

 ### As a Tier Two member of the website, I want...

 1. All privileges provided by Tier One Membership.